-“It starts with confidence,” Dozier said of his recent play.
+“It starts with confidence,” Dozier said.
 “Last year, it wasn’t there.
 I didn’t have the trust in the coaching staff because I would come out and do the same thing — freshmen mistakes is what we call it.

 “The whole turnaround from last year to this year is great.
 I still have a lot of work to do.
 I’m just looking forward to keep progressing.”

-The 5-star point guard did, indeed, have a tough time adjusting to SEC play his first go around.
+The five-star point guard did, indeed, have a tough time adjusting to SEC play his first season.
 In fact, he shot just 34.7% percent from the floor and was held under five points in nine conference games.
-When November 11, 2016, arrived, a new, assured P.J.
-Dozier stepped onto the floor, one who has solidified his NBA Draft prospects and could be saving the Gamecocks’ 2016-17 season.
+When November 11, 2016, arrived, a new, assured PJ Dozier stepped onto the floor, one who has solidified his NBA Draft prospects and could be saving the Gamecocks’ 2016-17 season.

 “He has to impact our team in a great way to be a great team,” said Martin.

-Although both South Carolina losses have come during Thornwell’s absence, no blame can be placed on the 20-year old.
-Dozier has stuffed box scores, drove the lane, and scored from beyond the arc in both defeats.
-Moreover, his second-half emergence, complemented by Duane Notice, prevented a loss against a very young South Florida squad.
+Although both South Carolina losses have come during Thornwell’s absence, no blame can be placed on the 20-year-old.
+Dozier has stuffed box scores in both defeats.
+Moreover, his second-half emergence, complemented by Duane Notice, prevented a loss against a very young USF squad.

-Despite displaying great talent and efficiency in non-conference play (he made 41.9% of three-pointers), by no means is the homegrown product complacent with his success.
+Despite displaying great talent and efficiency in non-conference play — he has made 41.9% of three-pointers — by no means is the homegrown product complacent with his success.

-“Everything,” said Dozier of the skills needing improvement.
+“Everything,” said Dozier of his areas of improvement.
 “I don’t think we (the coaching staff and me) have any focus points.
 [I] just need to continue to grow as a player and continue to help the team as much as possible.”

 This evening, 9-2 South Carolina looks to get back on track versus Division II Lander.
-Following the tune-up, an important matchup, and possible resume builder, looms at Memphis on December 30.
+Following the tune-up, an important matchup looms at Memphis on December 30.

-As of December 27, Frank Martin has yet to announce the return of Sindarius Thornwell.
-Nevertheless, with PJ Dozier scoring over twenty points a game this month — he had 25 versus defensively-sound Clemson — he is talented enough to single-handedly lead the Gamecocks at Memphis and through the waters of SEC play.
+As of December 27, Frank Martin has yet to announce when Sindarius Thornwell will return.
+Nevertheless, with PJ Dozier scoring over twenty points a game this month, the Columbia, S.C., native may be enough to single-handedly lead the Gamecocks at Memphis and through the waters of SEC play.